uxuimercergroup/evolution/src/content/form_elements/definition.md

 ##### General

-Forms are built with a combination of standard form elements, as well as the Grid (rows and columns).
+* Forms are built with a combination of standard form elements, as well as the Grid (rows and columns).

-Form elements are styled based on their type attribute rather than a class, and can be sized in a couple of ways:
+* Form elements are styled based on their type attribute rather than a class.
-* You can size inputs using column sizes, like `.large-6`, `.small-6`.
-* You can create row elements inside your form and use columns for the form, including inputs, labels and more.
-Rows inside a form inherit some special padding to even up input spacing.
+* Rows inside a form inherit some special padding to even up input spacing.

 ##### Stacked Forms